julxyz/philter/README.md

-Filter plugin that copies the rotating/morphing filter from UAD's Opal Synthesizer
+Filter plugin that emulates the rotating/morphing filter from UAD's Opal Synthesizer

 ### Comes with everything you'd wish for ( soon™  ×﹏× )
 - Filter rotating through lowpass, bandpass, highpass and notch filter types